 This is simple guide that does not pretend to be technical but make easy to understand the costs implied when you decide to have your website and why you need to be very careful about companies offering very cheap or free website.

 This is the key.
 Do you want to express yourself or do you want to use your website for your business?

-If you want to publish articles, opinions or any personal issues you probably do not need a website but a blog.
+If you want to publish articles, opinions or any personal issue you probably do not need a website but a blog.
 In there you will be able to publish articles, upload photos and also get subscribers and followers.
-And, you do not want/need “fancy” options or special designs, you can have a blog for free.
+And, you do not want/need “fancy” options or special design you can have a blog for free.
 There are many options around starting with WordPress.

 But if you need a website for your business then you need to understand how they work and why the free or cheap options are a bad investment.

 If you want a website for your business you are thinking to have it for a long time.
 Then you must be careful about the future.

 Many companies offer very impressive offers but, what they really want is to charge you a lot of money…. in the future.

 Yes, at the beginning and taking advantage for your need and your probably tight budget, their offers sounds quite good.

 But after the first year you will realize that they will start charging many things (things you need) that were free the first year.
 And also you will realize that change companies are not easy.
 At the end you are trap with them and paying fortunes.